amberj/amberja.in/quotes.markdown

 <blockquote>"I learned long ago, never to wrestle with a pig.
 You get dirty, and besides, the pig likes it." <i><b>- George Bernard Shaw</b></i></blockquote>

+<blockquote>""Sometime I'm also, shall we say, "myopic" when it comes to to other people's feelings, and that sometimes makes you say things that hurt other people...
+I get people who tell me that i should be nice.
+And then when I try to explain to them that maybe you're nice, maybe you should be more aggressive, they see that as me being not nice...
+So there's different kinds of people, and I'm not making excuses, I'm trying to explain."" <i><b>- Linus Torvalds (TED 2016) </b></i></blockquote>

 <!--
 <blockquote>"" <i><b>- </b></i></blockquote>
 -->